Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Abstract

 \section{Abstract}

 Catastrophe risk has long been recognized to pose a serious threat to the insurance sector.
-Although natural disasters such as flooding, hurricane or severe drought are rare events, they generally lead to devastating damages that traditional insurance schemes may not be able to efficiently cover.
-Catastrophe risk pooling is an effective way to diversify the losses from such risks.
-In this paper, we improve the catastrophe risk pool by Pareto-optimally allocating the diversification benefits among participants.
-Finding the practical Pareto-optimal pool entails solving a high-dimensional optimization problem, for which analytical solutions are typically unavailable and numerical methods can be computationally intensive and potentially unreliable. {We propose evaluating the diversification benefits at the limit case and using it to approximate the optimal pool by deriving an asymptotic optimal pool.} Simulation studies are undertaken to explore the implications of the results and an empirical analysis from the U.S. National Flood Insurance Program is also carried out to illustrate how this framework can be applied in practice.
+Catastrophe risk pooling offers an effective way to diversify losses arising from catastrophic events.
+In this paper, we investigate a catastrophe risk pooling structure and optimize it so that participants can attain the maximum diversification benefit from joining the pool.
+Determining the practical optimal pool entails solving a high-dimensional optimization problem, for which analytical solutions are typically unavailable and numerical methods can be computationally intensive and potentially unreliable.
+To address this challenge, we evaluate the diversification benefit in the limit and use it to derive an asymptotically optimal pool which approximates the practical optimal pool.
+Through simulation studies, we show that the asymptotically optimal pool provides an accurate and reliable approximation to the practical optimal pool.
+We also conduct an empirical analysis using data from the U.S. National Flood Insurance Program to illustrate how the framework can be applied in practice.